 Made from the oldest grapes in the world, Moscato is a light-bodied, sweet white wine featuring tropical fruit notes and floral aromas.
 It can be produced in a slightly fizzy or still style.
 Often served as a dessert wine, Moscato pairs beautifully with fruit and vanilla-flavored desserts, but can also provide a refreshing companion to spicy cuisine.

 A delicate dark-skinned variety, Pinot Noir is both a great introductory red and an ideal variety for connoisseurs.
 It is also one of the trickiest wines to produce, but when made well, the results can be magical.
 Pinot Noir is the Swiss Army knife of wines and can pair with almost anything.
 It is especially delicious when served with grilled salmon or pork chops.

-To find additional wines from other wineries throughout PA Wine Land, click here.
-And if you would like to find out more about the other wine varieties grown in PA, check out our online version of the Pennslyvania Wines Guide.
+To find featured wines at local wineries throughout PA Wine Land, click here.
+And if you would like to find out more about the other wine varieties grown in PA, check out Pennsylvania Wine School and our online version of the Pennsylvania Wines Guide.